CraigChant/CD-Library/README.md

 To remove my data simply delete the contents of the CD table, replace the app_data MDF file, or use your own DB context.

-I've used interfaces / IoC / Dependency Injection, so using your own data source if you know ASP.NET / MVC should be a doddle.
+I've used Interfaces / IoC / Dependency Injection, so using your own data source if you know ASP.NET / MVC should be a doddle.

 Here are links to some screen shots...